There's a reason the Guinness Storehouse in Dublin is Ireland's most famous visitor attraction.

 You can even ring the bell from the ship Lady Miranda Guinness that used to transport Guinness from Dublin to Liverpool.

-One of my favourite exhibits in the Guinness Storehouse was all the previous ad campaigns.
+One of my favourite exhibits in the Guinness Storehouse was the display of advertising campaigns over the years.

-What I loved learning was that Guinness is actually good for you.
+What I loved hearing was that Guinness is actually good for you.

 The Guinness Harp